Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 Weight

 A lighter vacuum will be easier to use and move around the house.
 An appropriate vacuum weight is around 10lbs.
-In some instances, heavier vacuums will be more powerful, so you will need to find a balance between the two.
+In some instances, heavier vacuums will be more powerful or have longer lasting batteries, so you will need to strike a balance that works best for you.

 Floor Type